 Housing is provided on all ISA programs in Australia at an additional cost.
-Costs vary according to accommodation selected and session, but ranges from $4,700-$6,500, without meals, and starts at $6,300, with partial meal plan (subject to change).
-You will pay a $500 refundable security deposit if living in ISA housing.
-ISA may retain some, or all, of this deposit in case of damage to property, or if utility usage exceeds the allotted monthly amount.
+Costs vary according to accommodation selected and session, but ranges from $4,500-$5,800, without meals, and starts at $6,100 with partial meal plan (estimated and subject to change).
 We strive to match your housing preferences with our available accommodation; however, housing preference requests cannot be guaranteed.

 Dorm with Partial Meals

 Students studying at La Trobe University the opportunity to live on-campus within a vibrant residential community alongside local and international students.
 Students will be placed in fully furnished, single bedrooms with shared bathrooms.
 Co-ed with men and women living in adjacent rooms.
 A partial meal plan is included for residents providing breakfast and dinner daily.
 Common rooms include a large lounge, recreational rooms and indoor sports area (table tennis, pool), BBQ facilities, study rooms, library, and health sciences study room, which are all accessible to residents.
 Rent, utilities, wireless internet, and bed linens are included in the housing price.
 Coin operated laundry facilities are available on-site.